Broadcom Torched VMware. Here’s the Open Source Lesson.

 Convert Squid/timestamps to a human readable format

-This is an elegant and common way of solving this problem:
+This is an elegant way of solving the problem:

 Read more